Yes, You Can Get Paid to Play Video Games. Here’s How

 Here’s how you can make money playing video games and streaming them in this free gaming community.

 As soon as you sign up to stream (it’s free), you can add a donation button to your channel, which allows viewers to throw cash your way.

-The best part about donations is that you don’t have to pay for a Twitch subscription or have a set number of followers to qualify.
-Anyone can add a donation button to their channel, and strangers who enjoy watching can toss you a few bucks.
+You don’t have to pay for a Twitch subscription or have a set number of followers to collect donations.
+Anyone can add a donation button to their channel.

 2. Collect “Bits”